-Federal Rule of Evidence 410(a)(3) deems inadmissible "a statement made during a proceeding on either of those pleas under Federal Rule of Criminal Procedure 11 or a comparable state procedure...."
-The primary Rule 11 proceeding is the plea colloquy under Federal Rule of Criminal Procedure 11(b)(1), which states that "[b]efore the court accepts a plea of guilty or nolo contendere, the defendant may be placed under oath, and the court must address the defendant personally in open court."
+C. Federal Rule of Evidence 410(a)(3) and statements made during plea proceedings proceeding is the plea colloquy under Federal Rule of Criminal Procedure 11(b)(1), which states that "[b]efore the court accepts a plea of guilty or nolo contendere, the defendant may be placed under oath, and the court must address the defendant personally in open court."